Last Updated on

 When you are back at Aso Station, there is a farmer’s market near the station where you can pick up a snack for your bus ride back to Kumamoto.

-Are you ready to explore Mount Aso on your own?
+Are you ready to explore Mount Aso in Kumamoto Prefecture?

 I didn’t think it was possible to hike an active volcano until I did a bit more research.
 Hiking Mount Aso was one of my best memories of Kyushu and I loved every minute of it.
 And I did it all on my own!
-It truly is one of the best day trips from Kumamoto!
+It truly is an amazing day trip from Kumamoto!

-Do you want to explore Mount Aso too?
+Do you want to explore the Aso volcano too?
 Let me know in the comments if you have any additional questions or comments about my post.